Category

 ● Survey Period: March 6 (Fri) to March 9 (Mon), 2015

-●Survey Method: Online questionnaire survey
+● Survey Method: Online questionnaire survey

-●Valid Sample Size: 4,367
+●Valid Sample Size: 4,367 individuals

 ●Survey Implementation: Video Research Ltd.